-Enhancements cannot be considered in isolation of the other components of EA: a) monitoring techniques and strategies for evaluating the performance of enhancements, and b) formal development of the concept that looks at both sides of the mass balance equation - integrated
+Enhancements cannot be considered in isolation of the other components of EA: a) monitoring techniques and strategies for evaluating the performance of enhancements, and b) formal development of the concept that looks at both sides of the mass balance equation - integrated mass flux and attenuation capacity.
+Successful blending of these three components is essential to the viability of EA.

 There is a clear and critical linkage between an enhancement and effective monitoring tools to assess the performance of that enhancement.
 Fortunately, some of the enhancements discussed in this document have evolved to a level of maturity where a suite of cost-effective monitoring tools are available and can be adapted for use within the context of EA.
 For enhancements that are much newer or still in the development stage one of the challenges will be to identify robust monitoring approaches for them.
-The monitoring strategy as discussed by Gilmore et al. (2005), provides a road map for how monitoring for EA should be implemented.
+The monitoring strategy as discussed by Gilmore et al. (2006), provides a road map for how monitoring for EA should be implemented.

 Likewise, it must be possible to evaluate the impact of an enhancement as it is integrated into the overall mass balance dynamics of the system.
-Looney et al. (2005a) lay the foundation for a quantitative framework for EA that blends both empirical and deterministic approaches.
+Looney et al. (2006) lay the foundation for a quantitative framework for EA that blends both empirical and deterministic approaches.
 The ability to make projections of the future performance of enhancements based on their past performance is crucial in establishing confidence in EA as a treatment approach for a site.